Lateral Movement with PSExec

 Where Do We Go From Here?

-While PSExec and all its SMB goodness has arguably been the lateral movement technique of choice for many a penetration tester in the past, others are started to leverage different protocols and methods to spread across networks.
+While PSExec and all its SMB goodness have arguably been the lateral movement technique of choice for many a penetration tester in the past, others are started to leverage different protocols and methods to spread across networks.
 Windows Management Instrumentation (WMI) and PowerShell Remoting (PSRemoting) have been gaining traction among the ethical hacking community as details of Advanced Persistence Threat (APT) campaigns have revealed the bad guys are changing their tactics and techniques.